VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 ...
 {% endhighlight %}

-... and this will be compiled to:
+... and it will be compiled to:

 {% highlight html %}
 ...